Home Glossary PPK – Post Processing Kinematic

-SBG Systems has developed an in-house GNSS Post-Processing solution to enhance its inertial navigation systems' performance
+SBG Systems has developed an in-house GNSS Post-Processing solution to enhance its inertial navigation systems’ performances.

-PPK post-processing is an approach where the raw GNSS data measurements logged on a GNSS receiver are processed after the data acquisition activity.
-They can be combined with other sources of GNSS measurements to provide the most complete and accurate kinematic trajectory for that GNSS receiver, even in the most challenging environments.
+PPK post-processing is an approach where the system processes the raw GNSS data measurements logged on a GNSS receiver after data acquisition.
+You can combine them with other sources of GNSS measurements to provide the most complete and accurate kinematic trajectory for the GNSS receiver, even in the most challenging environments.

 These other sources can be local GNSS base station at or near the data acquisition project, or existing continuously operating reference stations (CORS) typically offered by governmental agencies and/or commercial CORS network providers.

 A Post-processing Kinematic (PPK) software can make use of freely available GNSS satellite orbit and clock information, to help further improve the accuracy.
-PPK allow for precise determination of a local GNSS base station’s location in an absolute global coordinate reference frame datum, which is used.
+PPK allows for the precise determination of a local GNSS base station’s location in an absolute global coordinate reference frame datum, which it uses.

 PPK software can also support complex transformations between different coordinate reference frames in support of engineering projects.